A man wearing a hat sits at a table and talks to other people at the table.

 • Did more than 90% of our To-Dos get to done?

 With that context in hand, let’s now establish guiding principles and the agenda to see the power of the Level 10 Meeting.
-(Spoiler alert: Running a Level 10 Meeting in the Ninety software automates the structure and the flow — letting you work on the discipline of execution.)
+(Spoiler alert: Running a Level 10 Meeting in the Ninety software automates the structure and the flow so you can focus on execution.)

 “When we began implementing EOS, I learned we would be carving out 90 minutes each week to discuss our issues openly and honestly and thought, ‘This guy is crazy.
 Does he not understand we have a business to run?’
 Four years later, we get anxious when one of us is not in attendance for our weekly L10s.”